philteigne/multiStreamChat/README.md

 ## Input Setup

 The following contains instructions on how to get the values needed for each of the form inputs.
+**Important:** The tool requires your Youtube livestream to be live prior to listening.
+If the tool was run before you were live simply close and restart the tool.

 ### Youtube Channel ID
 Youtube Channel IDs are publicly available, but can sometimes be tricky to find.